 At the beginning of the 20th century, the San Francisco earthquake destroyed much of the downtown area, but the population did not drop.
 However, growth slowed even further.

 Another earthquake in 1969 led to the reconstruction of the downtown area.
-However, some of these historic buildings still remain - including the Empire Building.
+However, some of these historic buildings remain - including the Empire Building.

 After World War II, the city saw more rapid growth because it was the site of Naval Auxiliary Landing Field Santa Rosa.
 During the 1950s and 1960s, the population increased quite significantly compared to previous years.
 This was mainly due to immigration and annexation.

-The city is divided into four different quadrants: the Southeast, Southwest, Northeast and Northwest.
+The city is divided into four different quadrants: the Southeast, Southwest, Northeast, and Northwest.
 Santa Rosa has continued to grow with the addition of shopping centers, malls, banks, and commercial districts.
-The city has been named as one of the Best Places For Business and Careers by Forbes magazine, although that rating has dropped because of the reduced job growth, high cost of housing and higher cost of doing business.
+The city has been named as one of the Best Places For Business and Careers by Forbes magazine, although that rating has dropped because of the reduced job growth, the high cost of housing and higher cost of doing business.